 Anne Meyer

-Living Materials Expert
+Co-Founder and Living Materials Expert

 We are a team of material scientists, microbiologists, and oceanographers working across industry, academia, and government.